 We are born into the world as if from nowhere, at a birth we cannot remember.
 Growing into adulthood, we inquire into how the universe itself arose, but discover that its origin is also far from clear.
-Truly, existence is a mystery.
+Existence is a mystery.
 Many assume that the planet which is our home for the brief span of our lives had a natural origin.
 But is it reasonable to attribute nature with its own creative power, even to the extent of producing things incomparably more complex than human intelligence and technology can engineer?
 Can human life be reduced to the properties of atoms, contrary to our sense of being distinct from the world?

 In recent decades it has become difficult to ask such questions in an open-ended way.
 Scientific institutions, educational establishments and broadcasting media all permit but one answer, one view of reality: the world created itself.

 But doubt persists in sidling in.
 We live from day to day knowing that life is something different from molecules.
-It involves consciousness, something that plants, which also reproduce sexually via DNA, do not have.
+It involves consciousness, something that plants, which also reproduce via DNA, do not have.
 Our experience of ourselves as conscious beings tells us that there is more to reality than can be accounted for by molecules, however complex their organisation.

-Given that life is inherently and irreducibly wonderful, what we have done in rejecting theistic explanations is simply to transfer the power of miracle from God to Nature, using scientific language to dress up a belief in natural magic.
+Given that life is inherently and irreducibly wonderful, what we have done in rejecting theistic explanations is simply transfer the power of miracle from God to Nature, using scientific language to dress up a belief in natural magic.
 This is not to say that creation in 6 days provides a straightforward answer.
 While the glory of the stars, the majesty of the continents and oceans, the secret lives of the animals that share our planet all appear to deny a natural explanation of their existence, they do not speak directly of creation, because nothing is as it was.
 Everything lies at the end of a long history.
 Creation cannot be read from the universe’s present appearance.

 Evolution has two meanings.
 The first is the well established fact that all species originate from other species; the second, the presumption that all species, from bacteria to human beings, are related to one another and originated aeons ago from self-organising chemicals.
 More influenced by Darwin than we would like to think, we tend to confound the two.
 When new species originate, we think we are seeing evidence for the theory that life evolved from a prebiotic soup.
 In reality there is no such evidence, and documented examples of evolutionary change cannot be explained in Darwinian terms.